Minimum Age: 21 years.

 Must possess a high school diploma or GED from an accredited school or training facility.
 Preference may be given to those applicants who possess an associate's degree or higher from an accredited college or university.

-Must maintain a valid telephone number.
+Must maintain valid contact information.

 Must possess a valid State of Florida driver license or have the ability to obtain one.

 Applicants must meet all requirements established by the Florida Criminal Justice Standards and Training Commission.
 Applicants must also possess a current State of Florida Police Officer Certification or meet Commission Comparable Compliance.
 The requirements are enumerated in F.S.
 943.13 (listed below).

 Applicants will be required to pass ALL elements of the selection process prior to being employed as a Lakeland Police Officer.

 The Lakeland Police Department has many opportunities for a rewarding and exciting career in law enforcement.
 Officers joining LPD can look forward to a career that offers opportunities for advancement, specialty and leadership training.